 8. You can sell items both big and small

-What I really liked about the Facebook buy and sell groups was that you can sell something as small as a toaster to something as large as a camper.
+What I like about the Facebook buy and sell groups is that you can sell something as small as a toaster to something as large as a camper.
 Since people are local they are more willing to look at both small and large items since they are not going to spend a lot on gas to pick the items up.

 9. Be flexible with pick up but not too flexible